pulp/pulpcore/docs/components.rst

    the same repo should not run in parallel.
 Generally tasks are serialized at the "repo" level, so if you start *N* workers you can process *N* repo sync/modify/publish operations concurrently.

+In case your tasking system get's jammed, there is a guide to help :ref:debugging_tasks.

 Static Content
 --------------